 Criteria for Publication:

-- Conclusions are well-presented and are supported by results.
+- The results are well-presented and verified.

 Duplicate submission and redundant publication

 WAS journals only publish original content, which means that articles never previously published are accepted.
 Manuscripts submitted to WAS journals are not permitted to be submitted elsewhere while they are being evaluated, and they must be withdrawn before they may be resubmitted.
 If it is found that an author's paper has been submitted elsewhere at the same time, they may be subject to sanctions.

 It is necessary for authors who use previously published or currently under review work as the basis for a submitted article to acknowledge the earlier publications and explain how their new manuscript differs from their past work.